Expungement Lawyers Serving New York & New Jersey

 Contact an experienced New York and New Jersey expungement Lawyer to help take care of sealing your criminal records today!

-Get the legal assistance you need for record sealing, a dismissal, or a Certificate of Relief from Civil Disabilities by contacting us at 212-227-9595.
+Get the legal assistance you need for record sealing, a dismissal, or a Certificate of Relief from Civil Disabilities by contacting us at 212-227-9595 or visiting our Expungement website.